envoyproxy/gateway/CONTRIBUTING.md

 ## Maintainer PR Review Policy

 * See [CODEOWNERS.md](CODEOWNERS.md) for the current list of maintainers.
-* It is generally expected that a maintainer representing a different organization from the PR owner is required to review the PR.
+* A maintainer representing a different affiliation from the PR owner is required to review and approve the PR.
 * When the project matures, it is expected that a "domain expert" for the code the PR touches should review the PR.
 This person does not require commit access, just domain knowledge.
 * The above rules may be waived for PRs which only update docs or comments, or trivial changes to